Wiretap Secret Key Agreement Via Secure Omniscience: Problem formulation

 The \emph{minimum leakage rate for omniscience} is defined as

 where the infimum is over all omniscience schemes.
+We sometimes use $\rl(\RZ_V\|\RZ_{\opw})$ instead of $\rl$ to make the source explicit.
+The \emph{minimum rate of communication for omniscience} $\rco(\RZ_V)$, or simply $\rco$, is defined as \cite{csiszar04}

+where $\mc{F}^{(n)}$ is the range of $\RF^{(n)}$, and the infimum is over all omniscience schemes.
+It is known \cite[Proposition~1]{csiszar04} that $\rco$ is given by the solution to the following linear program:

-We sometimes use $\rl(\RZ_V||\RZ_{\opw})$ instead of $\rl$ to make the source explicit.
-When there is no wiretapper side information, then the above notion coincides with the minimum rate of communication for omniscience, $\rco$ \cite{csiszar04}.
-The conditional minimum rate of communication for omniscience, $\rco(\RZ_V|\RJ)$, is used in situations where all the users have access to a common random variable $\RJ^n$ along with their private observations.
+The \emph{conditional} minimum rate of communication for omniscience, $\rco(\RZ_V|\RJ)$, is used in situations where all the users have access to a common random variable $\RJ^n$ along with their private observations.
 This means that user $i$ observes $(\RJ^n, \RZ_i^n)$.